 - 1. The Association office will submit a CI request to the Local Union Business Manager. - a.
 Requests will be made by email attaching the COMPETITIVE INITIATIVE REQUEST FORM, including such relevant information as the client's name, project name, location, hours by trade, scope of the work, etc. and the terms and conditions of the request. - b.
 The Association will endeavor to provide this request as far in advance of the bid due date as possible. - c.
 CI requests will be restricted to provide equitable terms to provide opportunity to be competitive with non-union or alternative union terms.
 Alternative options will be examined before wage rates are requested considered. - d.
 When exclusively Association/Trade Division contractors are bidding on a project, CI terms will not be requested or provided. - 2.
 The Business Manager shall respond to the request within 5 calendar days. - a.
 Where clarification or questions arise pertaining to the request, the Business Manager will inquire through the Association and, when necessary, a meeting will be scheduled to address these issues.
-Where multiple unions are involved, the

-Association will coordinate a meeting with the affected unions.
+Where multiple unions are involved, the Association will coordinate a meeting with the affected unions.
 The Parties agree to meet in a reasonable timeframe.

 - b.
 The Parties agree to jointly examine solutions and make best efforts to endeavor to come to an agreement that will provide an opportunity for the Association contractor to have equitable terms to non-union or alternative union contractors bidding the project.
 The Parties will work in good faith together to look for solutions, but there is no obligation nor guarantee on the Union's part to amend the Collective Agreement terms for any project. - c.
 The Parties affirm that agreement by email correspondence shall be legally satisfactory for the purpose of this process.
 A template email will be used for consistency, accuracy, and efficiency. - 3.
 All members of the Trade Division can utilize the CI terms when bidding on the same project. - 4.
-The Association will communicate with the Trade Division advising that they may contact the Association for the CI terms. - 5.
-This Letter of Intent will be in place until April 30, 2025 at which time the parties will revisit.
+The Association will communicate with the Trade Division advising that they may contact the Association for the CI terms.

-Agreed this 7th day of May, 2023 on behalf of the Parties hereto:
+Agreed and signed this 8th day of June 2025 on behalf of the Parties hereto: